kanors-emr/VedaOnline-Pages/source/index.rst

    contain the root `toctree` directive.

 .. note::
-   VO can no longer submit runs to the GAMS Engine as all hours allocated under the ETSAP project have been consumed.
-The only option is to run locally, till we are able to create an online option in collaboration with GAMS.
+   VO can no longer submit runs to the GAMS Engine in Jan 23 as the monthly quota (under the ETSAP project) is exhausted.
+You can run locally, till we are able to create a stable online option in collaboration with GAMS.

    .. raw:: html